lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 As part of this it **drops `_notifyStakingModules`**: the current TWG calls back into staking modules (via the Staking Router's `onValidatorExitTriggered`) whenever it triggers an exit, which existed for the late-exit-penalty accounting that this release removes.

 Note that this is a **behavioral change for the retained `triggerFullWithdrawals`** as well: its external signature is unchanged, but it no longer notifies staking modules on exit.
 Any module-side logic hanging off that notification (e.g. CSM's EL-fee charge-back against operator bond) stops firing.
-This is a deliberate removal — see the [cost model](#flow-2--execute-withdrawal-requests) in Flow 2.
+This is a deliberate removal — see the [cost model](#flow-2--process-withdrawal-requests) in Flow 2.

 **Rate limiter.** The limiter is **balance-based** — it caps the total extracted balance per frame.
 Three rules apply:

 1. **One weight formula.** A PWR weighs `amountGwei`.
 An FWR weighs the validator's maximum effective balance for its WC type: 32 ETH for `0x01` and 2048 ETH for `0x02`.
 The off-chain iterator, submission-time sanity check, and TWG limiter MUST use **exactly this formula**.
 2. **Frame max limit floor.** The configured limit MUST be ≥ 2048 ETH, so the head-of-queue request — whatever its weight — always fits in a frame and the FIFO can never jam permanently on a single max-weight FWR.
-3. **WR processing on exhaustion.** When a `processWithdrawalRequests(count)` batch would exceed the remaining frame budget, TWG stops processing further PWRs without reverting the transaction.
+3. **WR processing on exhaustion.** When a `processWithdrawalRequests(count, refundRecipient)` batch would exceed the remaining frame budget, TWG stops processing further PWRs without reverting the transaction.
 The transaction reverts only if no WR is processed.

 ##### `StakingRouter`